-ITD has developed a waiver request template for secretariats and independent agencies to use.
-As the memo indicated, ITD will not consider waiver requests from agencies attached to a secretariat, until the secretariat has first approved the waiver.
-We ask that secretariat-approved waivers be transmitted to ITD via the secretariat's member.
+MassIT has developed a waiver request template for secretariats and independent agencies to use.
+As the memo indicated, MassIT will not consider waiver requests from agencies attached to a secretariat, until the secretariat has first approved the waiver.
+We ask that secretariat-approved waivers be transmitted to MassIT via the secretariat's Portal Advisory Board member.

 In the case of agencies that are not attached to a secretariat, we ask that the agency head submit the waiver request.

-All waiver requests should be addressed to John Letchford, Commonwealth Chief Information Officer.
+All waiver requests should be addressed to the Commonwealth Chief Information Officer.

 7. Does the memo apply to websites in production or web addresses in use, prior to the memo (10/11/07)?